 What to do and see in Maspalomas Carnival?

-There are many events and festivities to enjoy during the Maspalomas Carnival, but you may also want to check some of the local activities that the island has to offer:
+There are some great tours and activities to enjoy in Maspalomas that you can check out here.
+Here are some of the best local activities that the island has to offer:

 What to eat in Maspalomas?